oracle/tribuo/docs/PackageOverview.md

 The top level project has core modules which define the API, data interactions, a math library, and common modules shared across prediction types.

-- Core - Provides the main classes and interfaces:
+- Core - (artifactID: `tribuo-core`, package root: `org.tribuo`) Provides the main classes and interfaces:
   - Dataset - A list of Examples plus associated feature information, such as the number of categories for categorical features, or the mean and variance in the case of real-valued features.